Po-i-Kalyan: Historical background

-The place where the complex Po-i-Kalan is located is the site of a few completely ruined buildings from the past.
-In pre-Islamic era there was a central cathedral for Zoroastrians.
-Since 713, at the site south of the Ark, several edifices of main cathedral mosque were built then razed, restored after fires and wars, and moved from place to place.
+The place, where the complex Po-i-Kalan is located, is the site of a few completely ruined buildings from the past.
+In pre-Islamic era, a central cathedral for Zoroastrians occupied part of site.
+After 713, south of the Ark, several edifices of main cathedral mosque were built, razed, and restored after the destruction from fires and wars.
+Additionally, the reconstructed buildings were shifted from place to place in the area.
 In 1127, the Karakhanid ruler Arslan-khan completed construction on the cathedral mosque with the minaret.
 The greatness of the structures so amazed Genghis Khan, he mistakenly believed the mosque to be a khan's palace.
-Nevertheless, the building of the mosque was not spared by the fire, and for many years after the conflagration it lay in ruins.
-All that remained intact of the original building was the minaret Kalan (Minara-yi-Kalan).
+Nevertheless, the mosque was not spared destruction by fire, and for many years after the conflagration, it lay in ruins.
+All that remained intact of the original mosque complex was the minaret Kalan (Minara-yi-Kalan).

 After the death of Shaibani-khan in 1510, most local rulers (emirs and sultans) only partially recognized the central government.
 The capital of the Shaibanid state was in Samarkand.
 In 1512 the nephew of Shaibani-khan, the young prince Muizz ad-Din Abu-l Gazi Ubaidullah, became sultan of Bukhara.
 He inherited the power from his father Mahmud-sultan, who was the cadet brother of Shaibani-khan and his faithful companion-in-arms.
 Until 1533, Ubaidullah-sultan was a successful governor of Bukhara, when he was enthroned as a khan of the entire Shaibanid state, i.e. Khan of Maverannahr (Ma wara'u'n-nahr).
-In spite of this he refused to move his residence to Samarkand, the state capital.
-Moreover, he later made Bukhara the capital of the Shaibanid state.
+In spite of this, he refused to move his residence to Samarkand, the state capital.
+Later, he made Bukhara the capital of the Shaibanid state.
 Afterwards, the state governed by Ubaidullah (Ubaidulla) received a new name, the Bukhara Khanate.
 Thus Ubaidullah-khan (gov. 1533–1539) became the first khan of the Bukhara Khanate.
 While Ubaidullah-khan was the khan of Maverannahr, his son Abdul-Aziz-khan was the khan of Bukhara.
 They considered Bukhara to be their family lot.
 They were patriots of Bukhara and cared for success of the city.

-That the governor of Bukhara in 1514 built such a grand mosque that could rival with the symbol of the royal Samakand, the Bibi-Khanym Mosque, shows a tendency to eventually make Bukhara the capital of the Shaibanid state.
-By the construction of the Kalan Mosque, Ubaidullah-sultan started the formation of a new capital, rather than fighting for domination over Samarkand, which was always hostile to the Shaibanids.
+That the governor of Bukhara in 1514 built a grand mosque that rivaled the Bibi-Khanym Mosque, the symbol of royal Samarkand, shows the shifting of the capital of the Shaibanid state to Bukhara.
+With the construction of the Kalan Mosque, Ubaidullah-sultan started remaking the city into a new capital city, rather than fighting for domination over Samarkand, which was always hostile to the Shaibanids.